-Urinary Tract Infections (or UTIs) are common in dogs so it’s important to understand that the cause of your dog’s bladder problem might not be what it seems.
+Urinary Tract Infections (or UTIs) are common in dogs.
+So it’s important to understand that the cause of your dog’s bladder problem might not be what it seems.

-This is why giving antibiotics really won’t do anything to help and is an “exercise in frustration.”
+This is why giving antibiotics really won’t do anything to help and is an exercise in frustration.
 To a holistic vet, UTI usually stands for inflammation, not infection.